 It’s a simple idea, but sometimes simple ideas really stick: if you put good into the world, you will get good back out.
 This is especially true when considering tithing.

-When you tithe, be prepared for your generosity to come back to you in equal or greater measure.
+When you give tithes and offerings, be prepared for your generosity to come back to you in equal or greater measure.

-Now it’s your turn to take these tithes and offering messages and make them specific to your church, your message, and your need.
+Now it’s your turn to take these tithes and offering messages and make them specific to your church, your church members, your message, and your need.

 It’s all about finding creative ways to show the importance of tithing to your congregation–as an act that benefits them, your church, and your community.